TheFox/parameters/README.md

 The parameters program takes an input file template and a given regular expression for searching environment variables.
 The variables in the template file will be replaced by the values of found environment variables by the exact same name.

+## Project Outlines

+The project outlines as described in my blog post about [Open Source Software Collaboration](https://blog.fox21.at/2019/02/21/open-source-software-collaboration.html).

+- The main purpose of this software is to handle one template file and generate another file out of that.
+- This list is open.
+Feel free to request features.

 ## Examples

 ### Simple example